database64128/youtube-dl-wpf/README.md

 1. Download the pre-built binary or build it from source.
 2. Download [`youtube-dl`](https://github.com/ytdl-org/youtube-dl) from the upstream. _Optionally but recommended_, get `ffmpeg` either by [building from source](https://www.ffmpeg.org/) or downloading [pre-built binaries](https://ffmpeg.zeranoe.com/builds/) for Windows.
-3. Make sure you have [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) installed to run our app.
+3. Make sure you have [.NET 5 Runtime](https://dotnet.microsoft.com/download/dotnet/5.0) installed to run our app.
 The upstream `youtube-dl` binary requires [MSVC++ 2010 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=13523).
 4. Run `youtube-dl-wpf.exe`.
 Open the left drawer and go to __Settings__.
 Set the path to `youtube-dl` and `ffmpeg`.
 5. Go back to the home tab.
 Paste a URL and start downloading! 🚀